holt/syringe/README.md

 ### Does injection work with constructor functions?

 Indeed it does.
-[Here's an example](http://goo.gl/KFGFQf) of a todo application (CSS styling courtesy of the awesome  [TodoMVC](http://todomvc.com) project) that uses dependency injection to construct collection and view objects, and conventional injection to manage controller operations.
+[Here's an example of a Syringe application](http://goo.gl/KFGFQf)<sup>+</sup> that uses  dependency injection to construct collection and view objects, and conventional injection to manage controller operations.
 You can view the source code for this app in the [syringe-todos](https://github.com/holt/syringe-todos) repo.

 <img src="https://github.com/holt/syringe/blob/master/img/todos.png?raw=true" align="center" title="What to do... what to do..."/>

+<sup>+ CSS and images courtesy of the awesome  [TodoMVC](http://todomvc.com) project</sup>

 ### Are we making a [curry](https://en.wikipedia.org/wiki/Partial_application)?

 When you curry a function you typically have some values in your hand before you create a version of the function that has some (or all) of those values partially applied to it.
 With Syringe, instead of actual values we bind pointers to a registry which is interrogated at execution time when the bound method is invoked.

 This is very convenient because you can arbitrarily change the registry values for a parameter so that completely different data gets passed the next time your bound function gets called.
 To further labor the medical theme, it's as if the flu shot you received last Winter could be remotely updated throughout the year.
 Only minus the Nobel Prize, obviously.